-MIX is jointly run by two full-time professional staff members: Darrell Kicker, International Exchange Coordinator, and Sara Otis, International Exchange Specialist.
-There are also several MIX student interns, and a team of student volunteers who help out.
-MIX all other programs within the Office of International and Exchange Programs (OIEP) are overseen by Andy Sutton, the Assistant Vice Chancellor for International Programs (Dr. Sutton is also the Dean of the School for Pacific and Asian Studies).
-MIX is also supported by faculty from many of UHM’s Colleges, Schools, and Centers.
+MIX is run by two full-time professional staff members: Mr. George Sabo is the Coordinator of MIX and also advises inbound exchange students to UHM.
+Mr. Vinnie Burns is the Outbound Exchange Specialist and advises outbound UHM students going on exchange to our partner universities.
+There are also several MIX Peer Advisor Interns, and a team of student volunteers who help out at MIX.
+All other programs within the Office of International and Exchange Programs (OIEP) are overseen by Dr. Andy Sutton, the Assistant Vice Chancellor for International Programs (Dr. Sutton is also the Dean of the School for Pacific and Asian Studies).
+MIX is also supported by faculty from many of UHM's Colleges, Schools, and Centers.

 At many MIX partner universities, exchange students may take classes taught in English, and do not have to have any foreign language skills to participate.
 At other partner universities, students are requested to have some background in the country’s language (for example, one year of Japanese) prior to participating.
 At a few partner universities, students take regular university courses taught in the host country’s language, and must already have advanced proficiency in that language in order to participate.

 The preferred GPA requirement is 3.0.
 However, if your GPA is at least 2.5, we will consider your application but you will have to be flexible about your placement.
 The higher your GPA, the more options you will have.